WHAT IS DAMP PROOFING?

-Damp walls can damage fixtures and fittings in your proerty, leave unsightly marks on paint and wallpaper and cause structural damage to timber and masonary.
-Damp problems that are not treated have the potential to cause more serious conditions such as wet rot and dry rot in the future.
+Damp walls can damage fixtures and fittings in your property, leave unsightly marks on paint and wallpaper and cause structural damage to timber and masonry.
+Damp problems that are not treated also have the potential to cause more serious conditions such as wet rot and dry rot in the future.

 To speak to a damp specialist, contact Wise Property Care today or complete our contact form and we will organise for our local damp team to contact you.
 You can also continue to read this page for help and advice on identifying and treating damp on interior walls.

-To help you identify the different kinds of damp that can occur within properties and the damp treatments that are available, we have compiled a handy list below:
+To help you identify the different kinds of damp that can occur within properties and the damp treatments that are available, we have compiled a handy list of the most common problems below:

 Rising damp is a well known but relatively rare cause of damp problems.
 If rising damp is the root of your damp problem, you will spot signs such as tide marks up to a meter from the ground floor of your property, white salt marks and walls that will be damp to touch.